Off-centre ignition of sub-Chandrasekhar white dwarfs does not resolve the tension with the observed $t_0$-$M_{\rm{Ni}56}$ relation of type Ia supernovae: Results

 \section{Results}

 In this section, we discuss the results of our simulations for different values of $\mwd$ and $\zig$.
 The results of $t_0$ and \mni for each simulation in this work are given in Table~\ref{tab:tabres}.
-Figure~\ref{fig:results} shows the results from the simulations with the highest resolution for each parameter set.
+Fig.~\ref{fig:results} shows the results from the simulations with the highest resolution for each parameter set.
 Both $t_0$ and \mni are primarily influenced by $\mwd$ and exhibit only a slight dependence on the ignition location.
 The only exceptions are light WDs with $10\%(1\%)$ variance in $t_0$ and $60\%(25\%)$ variance in \mni for $\mwd=0.8(0.85)\,M_{\odot}$.
 Note that in both cases, only a small amount of \nick is synthesized (compared to the majority of SNe Ia).

 The observed increase in \mni with rising $\zig$ for light WDs is linked to the geometry of the TNDW as it traverses the central regions of the WD.
-In the symmetric scenario, where the TNDW is ignited at the center, it propagates outward as a diverging spherical wave.
-Conversely, in the off-center ignition scenario, the TNDW moves toward the center from an external ignition point, resembling a planar TNDW.
+In the symmetric scenario, where the TNDW is ignited at the centre, it propagates outward as a diverging spherical wave.
+Conversely, in the off-centre ignition scenario, the TNDW moves toward the centre from an external ignition point, resembling a planar TNDW.
 Only a small fraction of the central mass is converted into $^{56}$Ni for light WDs.
 The difference in TNDW geometry affects the TNDW velocity and downstream temperature, influencing the efficiency of $^{56}$Ni burning.
 The planar TNDW is stronger than the diverging spherical TNDW, leading to a more complete $^{56}$Ni synthesis in the planar case.
 This explains the observed increase in \mni with rising $\zig$.
-Consequently, $t_0$ also increases (see panel (a)) as a larger fraction of $^{56}$Ni is concentrated in the central parts of the ejecta.
+Consequently, $t_0$ also increases [see panel (a)] as a larger fraction of $^{56}$Ni is concentrated in the central parts of the ejecta.

-Panels (a) and (b) of Figure~\ref{fig:results} underscore the primary finding of this study, as depicted in Figure~\ref{fig:main_plot}.
+Panels (a) and (b) of Fig.~\ref{fig:results} underscore the primary finding of this study, as depicted in Fig.~\ref{fig:main_plot}.
 Our findings suggest a minor dependence on the ignition location, echoing the 1D computations of \refKWSs.
 As a result, the disparity with the observed $t_0$-\mni relation persists without resolution.